 As Mrs. Incredible would say, when you’re in a firearms class it’s time to engage.

-Realize you don’t know
+Realize that you don’t know

 We say it all the time (I even put it on the gear list): bring an open mind to any firearms training class.

 When people are mentally closed off, they fail to evolve.
 They end up having to listen to a re-brief or make the same corrections.
 Simply put, if you’re closed off to new ideas, techniques and strategies, don’t bother showing up.
+You’re just wasting your time and money.

 No matter how much you know about a subject, remind yourself that you don’t know what you don’t know.
 And you can’t know everything.